NickelMedia/Imposium-JS-SDK/docs/www/basic_tutorial.md

 });
 ```

-The above snippet will handle the end to end flow of creating video with Imposium, including playback.
-When `Imposium.client.renderExperience` is called the client beings listening for processed video data.
-Once the data becomes available the video player will begin streaming it.
+The above snippet will handle the end to end flow of creating a video with Imposium, including playback.
+When `Imposium.client.renderExperience` is called the client begins listening for processed video data.
+Once the data becomes available, the video player will begin streaming it.